 – Because it’s insanely beautiful there. – I reply quietly – And I can’t explain this now… but they help me remember what really matters.

-And if I convinced you to go to the mountains as soon as possible, check how to prepare for hiking and where (in Poland) to go for your first time.
+Check also how to prepare for hiking and where (in Poland) to go for your first time.
 Check also some amazing mountain views from Tatra Mountains, Bieszczady and Beskidy.
 Oh and from Italy and the USA too! 🙂 Enjoy!